MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-wth-docker.md

 commentIssueId: 1
 ---

-**Imagine, the webapplication you developed has suddenly become quite popular and you need to scale up.
+**Imagine, the web application you developed has suddenly become quite popular and you need to scale up.
 In the old days this required installing another virtual machine, which takes loads of time.
 Now, with the solution provided here, scaling up and down can be done in an instant.
-In this article I will show you how you can build an highly scalable environment for your webapps using Docker containers.**
+In this article I will show you how you can build an highly scalable environment for your web apps using Docker containers.**

 {::options parse_block_html="true" /}
 <div class="toc">